-- o the target sample size is 200 adult samples per population unless otherwise noted. - o the preferred tissue to sample is the axillary appendage.
+- the target sample size is 200 adult samples per population unless otherwise noted. - the preferred tissue to sample is the axillary appendage.
 For baseline samples, each fish will be sampled for two appendages; one to be sent to the DFO lab and the other to the ADF&G lab.
 If only one appendage is sampled, that party's lab will subsample the existing tissue and send to the other lab.
 For fishery samples, each fish will be sampled for one axillary appendage which will be shared if requested. - o If opercular punches are taken, two punches will be taken from each fish, again one for each of the respective labs.
-To eliminate problems associated with potential delamination of punches in composite samples i.e. where punches from one population and/or location are all stored in one vial as has been the practice, opercular punches will now be stored in individual labeled vials. - o Axillary appendages and opercular punches will be stored in ethanol (full strength) or dried onto Whatman tissue paper and each sample appropriately labeled (date, location (GPS), species, number of samples, fixative and volume thereof, collector, contact name, agency, phone number). - Although it is recognized that there are potential efficiencies in terms of effort, time, storage, shipping and archiving associated with using scale samples for GSI, this should not be a tissue of choice when obtaining fishery or other samples for GSI (e.g. out of a tote) but may be used as last resort.
+To eliminate problems associated with potential delamination of punches in composite samples i.e. where punches from one population and/or location are all stored in one vial as has been the practice, opercular punches will now be stored in individual labeled vials. - Axillary appendages and opercular punches will be stored in ethanol (full strength) or dried onto Whatman tissue paper and each sample appropriately labeled (date, location (GPS), species, number of samples, fixative and volume thereof, collector, contact name, agency, phone number). - Although it is recognized that there are potential efficiencies in terms of effort, time, storage, shipping and archiving associated with using scale samples for GSI, this should not be a tissue of choice when obtaining fishery or other samples for GSI (e.g. out of a tote) but may be used as last resort.

-APPENDIX B: TRANSBOUNDARY ENCHANCEMENT PRODUCTION PLANS, 2018
+APPENDIX B: TRANSBOUNDARY ENCHANCEMENT PRODUCTION PLANS, 2019

-Appendix B. 1.
-Stikine Enhancement Production Plan 2018 (Signed by TBR Panel Chairs).
+Appendix B 1.
+Stikine Enhancement Production Plan 2019 (Signed by TBR Panel Chairs).

-2018 SEPP Enhancement Project Activities Expected Production 2 Technique to document production Tahltan Lake Egg take with target of 5.0 million eggs 1 Guideline for last fishing day will be Sept.
-25 (72% green egg - fry, 28% fry-smolt, 7% smolt-adult) Thermal mark 2.8 (Fry to be planted into Tahltan and/or Tuya lakes) Fry planted into Tahltan Lake.
-Expected Total Production 3 70,560
+2019 Stikine Enhancement Production Plan (SEPP) - Stikine River Sockeye Salmon Enhancement Project Activities Expected Production Technique to document production - Egg Take: target of 5.0 million eggs 70,560 adults resulting from direct release in Tahltan Lake.
+Tahltan Lake Guideline for last adult broodstock collection day is September 25 Outplant: All fry to be "direct release" into Tahltan Lake .
+(Survival Rate: 72% green egg to fry, 28% fry to smolt, 7% smolt to adult) Thermal mark Expected Total Production 70.560

-1 Egg take target will be based on actual escapement into Tahltan Lake, and matching enhanced smolt production to expected wild smolt production.
-2 Survivals based on historical data starting with brood year 1989.
+Egg take target will be based on actual escapement into Tahltan Lake, and matching enhanced smolt production to expected wild smolt production

-U.S., TBR Panel Co-Chair
+Canada, Transboundary Panel Co-Chair